Sydney Metro West: West Metro

-The SydneyLink project was a massive infrastructure scheme announced by the state government led by premier Morris Iemma on 18 March 2008.
-The centrepiece of the scheme was "Metro Link", a future rapid transit system of underground, privately operated, single-deck, automated trains.
-One of the possible future metro lines was the West Metro, from the Sydney CBD to Parramatta and Westmead.
+The centrepiece of the scheme premier Morris Iemma announced in March 2008 was "Metro Link" with an underground rapid-transit, privately operated, single-deck, automated trains.
 After Nathan Rees replaced Iemma later that year, the West Metro was incorporated into Rees's Sydney Metro project, announced in 2009.
-The West Metro would be the second stage 2 of the project, and would extend CBD Metro (stage 1 - Central to Rozelle) from Central westward to Olympic Park.
+The West Metro would be the second stage 2 of the project, and would extend CBD Metro (stage 1 – Central to Rozelle) from Central westward to Olympic Park.
 Stage 5 of the project would further extend the line westward from Olympic Park to Parramatta, planned for completion in 2024.

 Rees' Sydney Metro project was cancelled in February 2010 by the government led by newly appointed premier Kristina Keneally.
 Keneally said "We've listened to the community and made a tough decision," and pledging to reimburse tenderers and property owners for losses incurred as a result of the work that had occurred to that point.
 Keneally announced a $50 billion transport plan to replace the metro project, including a new heavy rail line under the CBD.
 Legislation to remove references to the Sydney Metro Authority was enacted later that year.
 Keneally's alternative was the CBD Relief Line, which would be heavy-rail bypass of the existing city-centre stations.
 Keneally lost office just over a year later in the 2011 New South Wales state election, and the relief line was cancelled by the incoming government led by premier Barry O'Farrell.